adamjorr/somatic-variation/README.md

  * **-r:** reference used to create input BAM file.
  * **-i:** input BAM file to create consensus from.

 This script uses bcftools and tabix to create a consensus in fasta format from a BAM file aligned to a reference.
 A filter is applied to the genotypes called by bcftools which can be changed with -f to give the desired behavior.
+The default is to ignore sites where the number of alt alleles equals 1.
 A chain file that describes the differences between the reference and the output is generated with the same name as the output fasta file with an added .chain suffix by default.
 This can be changed with the -c flag.
 A file containing the genotype calls made by BCFtools is generated and can be saved for use with the -b option.

 ### What it does
 Uses bcftools and tabix to create a consensus sequence in fasta format from a BAM file.